 Planning to spend all day at the beach?
 You’ll want to have a cooler with you to keep your lunch and drinks cold/cool.

-This soft side cooler is easy to carry, but also rugged enough to withstand getting bashed about some…like this Yeti on Amazon
+Look for a softside cooler that is easy to carry, but also rugged enough to withstand getting bashed about some…like this Yeti on Amazon

 Yeti also makes backpack coolers that allow you to keep your hands free as you walk to your spot on the beach.

 A good beach read

 Something you won’t find on this list?
 A recommendation for beach speakers.

 We go to the beach to spend time together and get a little peace.
 And listen to the waves.

 We don’t go to the beach to listen to music.